proudcloud/clouduino/example/GPIO_example/README.md

    * byteRead()

-##			METHODS AND FUNCTIONS

 ### MCP() ###

-Description

-Instantiates the GPIO expander chip as an object.
+Instantiates the MCP23S17 (GPIO expander chip) as an object.

 Syntax